These stuffed burgers with a gooey core of melted cheese are to DIE FOR!

 I served the bacon slices outside, but you can totally hide some inside the burgers for a bacon surprise!!

-What to serve keto stuffed burgers with: best sides and accompaniments
+What to serve with keto stuffed burgers

 I chose to serve these keto cheese stuffed burgers in a comfortable bed of bacon slices, fried to perfection: not too dry, not soggy, just browned enough and slightly crunchy!
 Here are other worthy keto friendly accompaniments: